Ali-Mohamed23/Final-Project-Tableau/README.md

 Results: Cristiano Ronaldo and Lionel Messi were the top rated strikers.

+Cluster - I created a cluster of players based on their wage, overall rating, and value.
+This could be beneficial if someone is looking for a player within a certain price-range group.
+You could isolate that cluster group and view players and their overall ratings.

 ### Step 5: Create a dashboard & stories

 I added some of the visualizations to a dashboard and created stories for each of the visaulizations to explain the insights from each visualization.